raymondsdiaz/SpotifyRecommenderSystem/README.md

 The second dataset is data pulled from Spotify's API and looking at a user's most recently played songs and creating a dataframe containing the tracks and their song features.

+# How To Run This Code

+# Modeling

+For modeling, I utilized KMeans clustering to attempt to cluster the user's most recently played songs and the Kaggle dataset to create a feature to use in the comparison process.
+Once I was able to cluster the data, what I then did was utilize Cosine Similarity to compare the two datasets.
+Cosine Similarity is an algorithm that measures the similarity of orientation of the two vectors (in this case, the features that we mentioned above).
+Anything scoring closer to 1 means that the tracks are similar in nature to what the user's most recently played songs were and would be a good song recommendation to that user.
+Anything that scored closer to a 0 meant that the song was not related to the user's most recently played songs.

 # Exploratory Data Analysis

 Below are the features that I would be working with for my recommender system.